Rvvshid04/Rvvshid04/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=rvvshid04&label=Profile%20views&color=0e75b6&style=flat" alt="rvvshid04" /> </p>

-- [] I'm in my penultimate year of my course as software engineering= student at the Faculty of Computing, ESOFT Metro Campus, Kandy, Sri Lanka.
+- [] I'm in my penultimate year as a software engineering student at the Faculty of Computing, ESOFT Metro Campus, Kandy, Sri Lanka.
 A prospective student for a Top Up in Computer Science undergraduate from Kingston University, London.

 - 🤝 I work on my personal project on my own time and I am open collaborate on **Software Development and Data Science Projects**